 Does Sketch measure text layers in points or pixels?

-Sketch uses the macOS coordinates system, which is measured in points.
-So, when you work in Sketch, everything is measured in points — this includes text layers.
+Sketch uses the macOS coordinates system, measured in points (display points).
+Everything is measured in points when you work in Sketch, including text layers.

 Can’t find your answer?